Polyvinyl-Records/polyvinyl-records/sale.md

 Based on the type you can put in the next Value

-**Example: if you select Flat Price you would add in $10.**
+**Example:** If you select Flat Price you would add in $10.

-Affected Items:
+## Affected Items:
-select the Product List you built in the previous step above.
+Select the Product List you would like to apply the sale pricing to here &mdash; or select the **+** to create a new Product List.

-## Info View
+## Sale Info View
-cms/sale/info/
+``cms/sale/info/``

-Here you can adjust inventory and see a list of all the products instances in this sale
+Here you can adjust inventory and see a list of all the Products Instances included in your Sale.

 This is a quick way to view the inventory of the sale items and edit as needed.